Pediatric neuro-oncology informative cases

 Neuro-oncology is a complex field undergoing rapid changes with the advancement and evolution of sophisticated genetic testing.
 Evidence continues to grow in support of broad molecular and cytogenetic analysis for patients with brain tumors.
-The Genomics Laboratory within the Department of Laboratory Medicine and Pathology at the Mayo Clinic has developed two unique assays to support comprehensive patient care for these patients.
-The first is a next generation sequencing assay that detects both gene mutations and rearrangements—all specific to brain tumors.
+The Genomics Laboratory within Mayo Clinic's Department of Laboratory Medicine and Pathology has developed two unique assays to support comprehensive patient care for these patients.
+The first is a next-generation sequencing assay that detects both gene mutations and rearrangements — all specific to brain tumors.
 The panel detects mutations within 118 genes and rearrangements within 81 genes.
-The second assay is a chromosomal microarray that assess copy number variants across the genome.
-Clinical studies at the Mayo Clinic have shown that this broad, but tumor-specific, genetic analysis has significant, and sometimes unexpected, clinical impact.
+The second assay is a chromosomal microarray that assesses copy number variants across the genome.
+Clinical studies at Mayo Clinic have shown that this broad, but tumor-specific, genetic analysis has significant — and sometimes unexpected — clinical impact.
 The following case studies highlight the importance and clinical utility of these assays in diagnosis, prognosis, and therapy selection.

-A three-month-old male presented with progressive increase of head circumference and decreased oral intake.
+A 3-month-old boy presented with progressive increase of head circumference and decreased oral intake.
 Imaging studies revealed a large postcontrast enhancing right cerebellar tumor.
 His family history was significant for childhood medulloblastoma.
-The patient underwent tumor excision at an outside institution, and then the case was sent for neuropathology consultation at Mayo Clinic.
+The patient underwent tumor excision at an outside institution, and then the case was sent to Mayo Clinic for neuropathology consultation.

 Figure 1.
 Histopathological findings

 - The NGS panel showed a SUFU mutation and no TP53 mutation, further supporting the diagnosis of medulloblastoma, SHH-activated and TP53-wild-type, WHO grade IV.